JamesIves/hyrox-race-insights/README.md

 ### Configuration

-Configure the tool using environment variables.
-All variables are optional and fall back to sensible defaults.
+Configure the tool using the following environment variables to fetch your race data.

 | Variable         | Description                                                                                                                                                  | Default       |
 | ---------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------ | ------------- |